Mistaken3lf/FitMe/README.md

 - Click on repositories on the left hand side of your cloud9 dashboard
 - Click clone on the FitMe Repo.
 - Your workspace will be created
-- Copy this command into your cloud9 terminal: ` curl https://install.meteor.com/ | sh `
+- Copy this command into your cloud9 terminal to instal meteor: ` curl https://install.meteor.com/ | sh `
 - Run a ` meteor update ` before your first run
 - To start meteor use ` meteor --port $IP:$PORT --settings settings-development.json `